djalbat/inference/README.md

 }
 ```

 - As of version 1.7, Reaction now has a simplified `forceUpdate()` method.
-The thrust of the point above still holds, but it is worth reading about the changes nonetheless.
-Details can be found at the foot of the Reaction readme file.
+The thrust of the point above still holds, however, it is worth reading about the changes nonetheless.
+In particular it is essential to realise that the above pattern only works if `render()` methods are passed to the dispatcher's `subscirbe()` methods in preference to `forceUpdate()` methods.
+Full details can be found at the foot of the Reaction readme file.
+- Both of the examples now have a child `TodoListItems` class of the `TodoList` class, the latter of which is now a pure function.
+- The `TodoListItems` class in the inference application example now has an `updateHandler()` mixin which follows along the lines recommended patterns and filtering updates sections at the foot of this readme file.

 ## Installation